m6r-ai/humbug/src/humbug/backlog.md

 # Backlog

-## Cut/copy/paste support

-We need cut/copy/paste support for the system clipboard.

 ## Resolve problem with histories

 The current histories rely on the "AI:" or "User:" prefix on the text displayed to be provide history back to the LLM.
 This